magenta/magenta-js/music/README.md

 ```

 There are additonal flags available to reduce the size of the output by removing unused (training) variables or using weight quantization.
 Call `../scripts/checkpoint_converter.py -h` to list the avilable options.

+#### Specifying the Model Configuration

+TODO(iansimon): This will be dependent on how we end up setting up the model instantiation and config.

 <!-- links -->
 [melody-rnn]: https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn